fablabbcn/smartcitizen-docs/docs/start.md

 https://github.com/fablabbcn/Smart-Citizen-Kit/releases

-As you may know, the hardware and software are based on the arduino project.
+As you may know, the hardware and software are based on the Arduino project.
 We will use the Arduino IDE to edit the firmware and upload it to the kit.
 This tutorial have been tested with Arduino 1.0.5.
 Download the [Arduino IDE](http://arduino.cc/en/Main/Software.).

 Open the file `Smart-Citizen-Kit/sck_beta_v0_9_0/sck_beta_v0_9.ino`